FortreeForums/dotfiles/README.md

+# arch
+dotfiles from my arch installation

+# win
+dotfiles from windows + cygwin

-# dotfiles
+# wsl
-collection of my dots and scripts ive found online
+dots using the linux subsystem on windows 10